Minesweeper

 For iOS devices, simply tap the "Share" icon iOS share in Safari and select "Add to Home Screen".
 For Android devices, tap the “Menu” icon android pwa and select "Install App".

-Your goal is to clear all of the squares on the board that don’t have mines, and flag all of the mines.
+The goal of Minesweeper is to clear all of the squares on the board that don’t have mines, and flag all of the mines.
 Left-click your mouse to reveal hidden squares.
-Use the numbers you find to figure out where the mines are: each number tells you how many of the surrounding 8 tiles (up/down, left/right or diagonal) are mines.
+Use the numbers you find to figure out where the mines are: each number tells you how many of the surrounding 8 tiles (up/down, left/right, or diagonal) are mines.
 Once you've figured out where a mine is, right-click to place a flag there.
 How fast can you clear the entire board?

 Start at random